lsst-sqre/sqr-001/index.rst

 a Git LFS service backed by our developer infrastructure `OpenStack`_ resources at NCSA's Nebula cluster.
-This would give users the advantages of working predominantly with the GitHub services, while allowing us to offer umetered storage at the back end.
+This would give users the advantages of working predominantly with the GitHub services, while allowing us to offer unmetered storage at the back end.

 .. _OpenStack: http://www.openstack.org